lumeland/lume.land/plugins/inline.md

 ## Description

-This plugin allows to inline some sources, like CSS, images or JavaScript, in the HTML automatically.
+This plugin allows you to inline some sources, like CSS, images, or JavaScript, in the HTML automatically.
 Any HTML tag with the `inline` attribute will be included in the HTML.
 For example:

 <lume-code>